rags/toggle-test/README.md

 ```

 **Recommended key binding**

-This is the recommended key binding for test toggle.
+This is the recommended key binding for toggle test.
 ```lisp
 (global-set-key (kbd "C-c t") 'tgt-toggle)
 ```